timm/tested/docs/onMath.md

 # Automated SE and Maths (just a little)

+Here's the great secret about optimization and data mining
+- under the hood,  they share a lot of the same structures
+- data mining divides up the world
+- optimizers comment where to jump between the divisions.

-Here we want to talk about the data and operations relevant to columns and rows of data.
+So here we want to talk about the data and operations relevant to columns and rows of data.

 ```